Tarragona: Politics

 The local is the body formed by the elected councillors of the Ajuntament.
-The plenary meetings (Ple) are held at the "Saló de Plens".
-It is formed by the municipal councillors, elected through closed party list proportional representation.
-27 councillors are currently elected on the basis of the population of the municipality.
-Councillors are grouped in Municipal Groups on the basis of their political filiation.
-It has a Government Commission (Comissió de Govern; also Junta de Govern or Junta de Gobierno) is formed by the Mayor, the Deputy Mayors, and a number of appointed councillors.
+The plenary meetings (Ple) are held at the Saló de Plens.
+It is formed by the municipal councillors, elected through closed party list proportional representation and 27 councillors are currently elected on the basis of the population of the municipality.
+Councillors are grouped in municipal groups on the basis of their political filiation.
+It has a government commission (Comissió de Govern; also Junta de Govern or Junta de Gobierno) is formed by the mayor, the deputy mayors, and a number of appointed councillors.